top of page

 Autism Spectrum Disorder

-At Speaking of Speech Therapy Services, a treatment plan will be put into action to help you learn along with your child how to help him or her grow into effective communicators and build relationships with others.
-Speaking of Speech Therapy Services has therapists with advanced certifications as Certified Autism Specialists.
+At Speaking of Speech, a treatment plan will be put into action to help you learn along with your child how to help him or her grow into an effective communicator and build relationships with others.
+Speaking of Speech has therapists with advanced certifications (e.g., Certified Autism Specialists).
 They will work with you to help implement a plan to help your family grow together in communication.

 Stuttering, the most common fluency disorder, generally is an interruption in the flow of speaking characterized by repetitions (sounds, syllables, words, phrases), sound prolongations, blocks, interjections, and revisions, which may affect the rate and rhythm of speech.
 These dysfluencies may be accompanied by physical tension, negative reactions, secondary behaviors, and avoidance of sounds, words, or speaking situations (ASHA, 1993; Yaruss, 1998; Yaruss, 2004).
 Cluttering, another fluency disorder, is characterized by perceived rapid and/or irregular speech rate, which results in breakdowns in speech clarity and/or fluency (St. Louis & Schulte, 2001).

-At Speaking of Speech Therapy Services our clinicians will work with you to assess your child's speech abilities, determine if a fluency disorder is present, and then work with you to develop a treatment plan to help your child be the best communicator possible.
+At Speaking of Speech, our clinicians will work with you to assess your child's speech abilities, determine if a fluency disorder is present, and then work with you to develop a treatment plan to help your child be the best communicator possible.

 Augmentative and Alternative Communication